Free US domestic shipping on orders more than $30

 • IT band (the band that connects your hip to knee) issues, also called hip bursitis

-Our Joint Boost product has TENDOFORTE collagen peptides that stimulate the cells in tendons and ligaments to produce new collagen matrix proteins, which then helps you train at a high level of intensity while minimizing wear and tear.
+Our Joint Boost product has TENDOFORTE collagen peptides that stimulate the cells in tendons and ligaments to produce new collagen matrix proteins, which then help you train at a high level of intensity while minimizing wear and tear.

 For example, a six-month study done by the Australian Institute of Sport showed that athletes who had long-term chronic Achilles tendinopathy were able to return to training in three months after consuming TENDOFORTE every day.
 These participants were also able to keep running for the remainder of the trial period.

 Another research study examined how TENDOFORTE reduced ankle sprains and instability.
-After six months of TENDOFORTE supplementation, participants experienced an increase in ankle stability, a reduction in ankle sprains, and also reduced the re-injury rate three months after the trial period.
+After six months of TENDOFORTE supplementation, participants experienced an increase in ankle stability, a reduction in ankle sprains, and also reduction the re-injury rate three months after the trial period.

 *We do not recommend using any of our products to treat severe injuries or pain.
 Always consult a medical practitioner.